jayprophit/knowledge-base/temp_reorg/docs/security/advanced_analysis.md

 from typing import List, Tuple

 def scan_port(ip: str, port: int) -> Tuple[int, bool]:
-    """Check if a port is open on the given IP"""
+    """Check if a port is open on the given IP""":
     try:
         with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as s:
             s.settimeout(1)